Everything you need to know about alumni interviews in a 3 minute read

 Alumni interviews: How to prepare for one and knock it out of the park

-• Dress for success: Don’t have to be overly fancy or professional, but look put-together, even if the interview is remote/virtual.
+• Dress for success: You don’t have to be overly fancy or professional, but look put-together, even if the interview is remote/virtual.

 • Prepare for 20-60 minutes: Know about the school.
 There is a reason they volunteer for this: they love their school.
 Come prepared with basic knowledge about the school they love.

 • Come prepared with 2-4 questions: Mix school-related questions with interviewer-related questions.
-People love talking about themselves.
-Ex: "How did you end up choosing (School)?
+Again, people love talking about themselves.
+Ex: "How did you end up choosing (insert school name here)?

-• Send a thank you note within 24 hours.
-Can be an email, can be 3-4 sentences.
+• Send a thank you note within 24 hours: This can be an email, can be 3-4 sentences.
 Nothing special, just thanking them for their time.
-Nice gesture could help down the line if waitlisted.
+A nice gesture could help down the line if waitlisted.

 Alumni interviews: Don’t worry, they’re less important than they seem